bioSyntax/bioSyntax-site/dev.md

 ### Development

 1. To start an example file for a new format: in Sublime > Tools > Developer > New Syntax.
-The extension of this file should be `.sublime-syntax`.
+The extension of this file should be `<language>.sublime-syntax`.
-2. The `.sublime-syntax` file cannot contain any Tabs; everything is space-indented.
+2. The `<language>.sublime-syntax` file cannot contain any Tabs; everything is space-indented.
-3. The '.sublime-syntax' file should be placed in:
+3. The `<language>.sublime-syntax` file should be placed in:
 - Linux: `~/.config/sublime-text-3/Packages/User`
 - Windows: `%APPDATA%/Roaming/Sublime Text 3/Packages/`
 - Mac: `~/Library/Application Support/Sublime Text 3/Packages/User/`
+4. The language definiton file (`<language>.sublime-syntax`) defines colors as scopes, which are defined in a theme file (`<theme>.sublime-package')
 4. The created theme file (`<theme>.sublime-package`) should be placed in:
 - Linux:
 - Windows: